twingly/twingly-search-api-python/README.md

 #### Make the release

-To be able to publish the package, install twine and python-dotenv:
+To be able to publish the package, install `twine` and, optionally, `python-dotenv`:

     pip install twine
-    pip install python-dotenv[cli]
+    pip install python-dotenv[cli] # optional

-Set `TWINE_USERNAME` and `TWINE_PASSWORD` in `.env`, using the PyPI username and password.
+If using `python-dotenv` or equivalent: set `TWINE_USERNAME` and `TWINE_PASSWORD` in `.env`, using the PyPI username and password.

-You will need pandoc to convert README.md to reStructuredText:
+You will need `pandoc` to convert README.md to reStructuredText:

     brew install pandoc
     pip install pypandoc